Learn about the billing page and manage your usage and costs when using ArcGIS Location Platform services.

 Usage: A link to the usage graph for that particular service on the usage page.
 There you can review the usage over the course of each day in the billing month.

-Payment methods and history
+Payment methods

 1. Credit card